-Your own habits affect how you feel and live.
-Having a set of positive habits can inspire you to live a healthy meaning-full life.
-But if you have more bad habits than good habits then it can prevent you from living a good life.
+The quality of one’s life depends on their habits.
+Having a set of positive habits can inspire you to live a meaningful life.
+But if you have more bad habits than good habits – then it can prevent you from living a good life.

-Takings some self-time and analyzing your life, you can have a better idea of your good habits and bad habits.
+By takings some self-time and analyzing your life; you can have a better idea of your good habits and bad habits.

-Developing a new (good) habit isn’t that hard if you are aware of these common mistakes most people make when they try to build a new habit.
+Developing a new (good) habit isn’t that difficult if you are aware of these common mistakes most people make when they try to build a new habit.

 1. Not going after the keystone habits first

-One major mistake people make when they try to build new habits is –
+One common mistake most people make when they try to build new habits is –

 they don’t go after keystone habits at first.